Skip to main content

 Builds from Source

-We guarantee Netdata builds from source for the platforms we provide automated binary packages.
+We guarantee that you can build Netdata from source for the platforms where we provide automated binary packages.
 These platforms are automatically checked via our CI, and fixes are always applied to allow merging new code into the nightly versions.

-The following builds from source should usually work, although we don't regularly monitor if there are issues:
+The following builds from source should usually work for you, although we don't regularly monitor if there are issues:

 PlatformPlatform Versions